Kevin Trapp: Return to Eintracht Frankfurt

 On 31 August 2018, Trapp returned to Eintracht Frankfurt on loan for the 2018–19 season.
 Upon joining the club, he received a number thirty–one shirt for the side.

 Trapp made his second Eintracht Frankfurt debut, where he started the whole game, in a 2–1 loss against Werder Bremen the following day.
 Since making his debut for the club, Trapp quickly regained his first choice goalkeeper role.
 He then helped the side two consecutive clean sheets between 2 November 2018 and 11 November 2018 against Stuttgart and Schalke 04.
 Following a 2–1 loss against VfL Wolfsburg on 2 December 2018, Trapp made a comment about Sascha Stegemann, resulting in him being fined 8,000 euros.
 Throughout March, he kept five clean sheets in all competitions, including a 2–0 aggregate win against Inter Milan in the UEFA Europa League Round of 16.
 Trapp then played in both legs of the UEFA Europa League semi–finals against Chelsea; although he saved one penalty from César Azpilicueta in the shootout, they lost 5–4 as a result.

 After a successful loan spell, Trapp re-signed with Eintracht Frankfurt on 7 August 2019 on a five-year deal worth €7 million.
 Trapp's first game after signing for the club on a permanent basis came in the opening game of the season against Hoffenheim, where he kept a clean sheet, in a 1–0 win.
 Trapp then played in both legs of the UEFA Europa League Play–Off Round against RC Strasbourg, as he helped the side win 3–1 on aggregate to send them through to the Group Stage.
 However, during a 2–1 win against Union Berlin on 27 September 2019, Trapp suffered a shoulder injury that kept him for the rest of 2019.
 It wasn't until on 18 January 2020 when he returned to the starting line–up, in a 2–1 win against Hoffenheim.
 Since returning from injury, Trapp regained his place as the club's first choice goalkeeper for the rest of the 2019–20 season.
 His return was praised by the German and the club's manager Adi Hütter.
 Despite the season being suspended due to the COVID-19 pandemic, he finished the 2019–20 season, making 34 appearances in all competitions.

 Frankfurt won the UEFA Europa League on 18 May 2022, with Trapp playing a crucial role in the victory.
 He made a point blank save in the last minute of extra time from Ryan Kent, before saving a penalty kick from Aaron Ramsey helping his team win the trophy.

+Paris FC

+On 19 August 2025, Trapp joined recently-promoted Ligue 1 side Paris FC on a three-year deal.